-At the meeting of the Mothers' Club of Forest Hills Gardens, at Public School 101, last Monday, it was an-Association, will speak at the next meeting on "Needs and conditions in Public Schools," at Mrs. W. F. Saybolt's home, Greenway Terraces, on Monday, Feb.
+At the meeting of the Mothers' Club of Forest Hills At the meeting of the Mothers Club of Forest Hills Gardens, at Public School 101, last Monday, it was announced that Mr. Nudd, director of the Public Education Association, will speak at the next meeting on "Needs and Conditions in Public Schools," at Mrs. W. F. Saybolt's home, Greenway Terraces, on Monday, Feb.
 11.

-Mrs. H. P. Daniels reported that the new building for Public School 101 will contain 17 class rooms for classes brough 8 B grade and including kindergarten, two of these rooms to be a domestic science room and a workshop.
-It also contain a good-sized auditorium, gymnasium and esement play room, three teachers' rooms, etc. It will be so constructed that 12 additional class rooms and an out-Loor gymnasium can be added at some future time.
-Board of Education plans to build later another school building between Forest Hills Gardens and Middle Village, to take care of any increase in population in the West Forest Hills direction.
+Mrs. H. P. Daniels reported that the new building for Public School 101 will contain 17 class rooms for classes through 8 B grade and including kindergarten, two of these rooms to be a domestic science room and a workshop.
+It rooms to be a domestic science room and a workshop.
+It will also contain a good-sized auditorium, gymnasium and basement play room, three teachers' rooms, etc. It will be so constructed that 12 additional class rooms and an outdoor gymnasium can be added at some future time.
+Board of Education plans to build later another school building between Forest Hills Gardens and Middle Village, to take care of any increase in population in the West

+Forest Hills direction.

-The speaker of the afternoon, Dr. Herbert Vermilye, was a Major overseas in charge of a division of the Presby erian Hospital Unit in France, stationed at Etretat, and assistant in the children's ward and in charge of the children's dispensary at the Presbyterian Hospital, New York.
+The speaker of the afternoon, Dr. Herbert Vermilye, was a Major overseas in charge of a division of the Presby terian Hospital Unit in France, stationed at Etretat, and terian Hospital Unit in France, stationed at Etretat, and now assistant in the children's ward and in charge of the children's dispensary at the Presbyterian Hospital, New York.
 Dr. Vermilye spoke of the improvement in treating diseases by prevention.
-He also spoke of the increase in use of psycho-analysis in the treatment of failures, crimmals and insane.
-Of all these, the most important, in his pinion, is preventive mental hygiene (starting at sixmonths of age), which is the training of the child in the essentials of human social conduct so that the stream of desires and instincts which seek expression may be transformed into useful channels.
-From six months on there is a conflict between ego centric and social actions and instincts, and early adaptation to a social environment is the best road to success in life.
+He also spoke of the increase in use of psycho-analysis in the treatment of failures, criminals and insane.
+Of all these, the most important, in his opinion, is preventive mental hygiene (starting at sixmonths of age), which is the training of the child in the essentials of human social conduct so that the stream of desires and instincts which seek expression may be of desires and instincts which seek expression may be transformed into useful channels.
+From six months on there is a conflict between ego centric and social actions and instincts, and early adaptation to a social environment is the best road to success in life and relations.

 The secret of mental hygiene and well being, the speaker said, is the application of Christ's command, "Love thy neighbor as thyself."
-Mothers have a wonderful opportunity to train their children early in right social ideals and relations.
+Mothers have a wonderful opportunity to train their children early in right social ideals